im-naren/Simba/privacy-policy.md

 ## Permissions Explanation

-nTabManager requests these Chrome permissions:
+Simba requests these Chrome permissions:

 - **"tabs"** - Required to access tab information for duplicate detection
 - **"host_permissions: <all_urls>"** - Required to work on all websites for automatic duplicate detection